 Recipients of concurrent degrees in interior architecture, architecture, or landscape architecture graduate as facile designers who engage in a variety of broad and specific issues, such as composition of sites and spaces, detail and materiality, sustainability, environmental analysis, and collaborative processes.

-Students enrolled in the interior architecture master's program may apply to enroll in a concurrent master’s degree option that provides an accelerated path toward attaining a second accredited professional degree in architecture (NAAB accredited).
+Students currently enrolled in the interior architecture master's program may meet with their advisor to request to enroll in a concurrent master’s degree option that provides an accelerated path toward attaining a second accredited professional degree in architecture (NAAB accredited).
 Other graduate students in one of these programs who are interested in another one of these disciplines have opportunities to take selected coursework in another discipline.

 The university’s concurrent degree opportunities enable students to complete course/studio credits for one master’s degree and also complete the remaining credits for the second degree with some overlapping courses, resulting in the awarding of the two degrees.
 Students apply to one degree first (MIArch or MArch), before applying to the second master’s program.
 There are also opportunities to earn concurrent master’s degrees in other fields.